wunderwuzzi23/blog/content/posts/2020/shadowbunny-virtual-machine-red-teaming-technique.md

     ]
 ---

 *This was also presented at [BSides Singapore 2020](https://bsidessg.org/).
 The event is still ongoing 24th-25th of September 2020.
-The [slides are here](/blog/downloads/Shadowbunny_BSides_Singapore_2020.pptx) - I will post link to video once it's published.*
+The [slides of my presentation are here](/blog/downloads/Shadowbunny_BSides_Singapore_2020.pptx) - I will post link to video once it's published.*

 ## The origins of the Shadowbunny